xbeheydt/push_swap_visualizer/README.md

 - `min` : sets min value wanted in stack.
 - `max` : sets max value wanted in stack.
-- `size`: sets umber of element wanted in stack
+- `size`: sets number of element wanted in stack
 - `shuffle`: permit to generate a shuffled stack or not.
 - <kbd>GENERATE</kbd> : launch generation of a new stack. (stack generator not run or re-run in `push_swap`, please at thjis step click in main windows in the <kbd>RUN</kbd>)